Fro116/RecommenderSystem/README.md

 # RecommenderSystem
-This is an anime and manga recommender system based off of MyAnimeList, AniList and Kitsu user ratings.
-This codebase has been used to train a model on over 1.25 billion user-item interactions.
+This is an anime and manga recommender system based off of MyAnimeList, AniList, Kitsu, and AnimePlanet user ratings.
+This codebase has been used to train a model on over 1.3 billion user-item interactions.
 See the notebook in `notebooks/README.ipynb` for usage instructions.

 Details on the recommender system can be found by inspecting the source code at `notebooks/TrainingAlphas`.
 At a high level, there are five main steps:
 1. Pretraining a transformer model on watch histories